Climate and Sustainability Fund

 This could include, but is not limited to:

-• Community groups or other collectives delivering emission reduction activities (e.g. a Business Improvement District, a street working together), particularly where these activities are new approaches that could be adopted by others.
+• Community groups or other collectives delivering emission reduction activities (for example, a Business Improvement District, a street working together), particularly where these activities are new approaches that could be adopted by others.

 • Piloting new ways of operating in business that, if they show significant emission reductions, could be adopted by others.